Barnstorm (album)

-Barnstorm is the debut studio album by the American band Barnstorm, which was formed by guitarist Joe Walsh after he left the James Gang.
-The album was released in October 1972 on the labels ABC and Dunhill.
+Barnstorm is the debut studio album by the American rock band Barnstorm, which was formed by guitarist Joe Walsh after he left the James Gang.
+The album was released in October 1972 on the ABC and Dunhill labels.
 It was the first album to be recorded at Caribou Ranch in Colorado.

 History

 With this album, Walsh moved away from the hard rock sound of the James Gang, with Barnstorm exploring a more folk-based, acoustic sound, influenced by such artists as James Taylor and Crosby, Stills, and Nash.

 Taking a cue from The Who's guitarist Pete Townshend, Walsh utilized the ARP Odyssey synthesizer on such songs as "Mother Says" and "Here We Go."
-Walsh also experimented with acoustic guitar, slide guitar, fuzzboxes and keyboards as well as running his guitar straight into a Leslie 122 to get swirly, organ-like guitar tones.
+Walsh also experimented with acoustic guitar, slide guitar, fuzzboxes and keyboards as well as running his guitar straight into a Leslie 122 speaker to get swirly, organ-like guitar tones.
 The lone hard rock track on Barnstorm, "Turn To Stone", has become the best known song from the album, since Walsh later re-recorded it for his solo album So What.

 At the time of its release, Barnstorm was only moderately successful.
 For many years, the only CD version available was an expensive Japanese import.
 Nonetheless, the album became a cult classic among Walsh fans.
 It was later reissued in the U.S. on CD by Hip-O Select/Geffen Records in January 2006.